 Fig.9 – Adding products to an Area

 The counted products will be added to the Area automatically.
-By adding products to a new Area, the first stock count is being carried out.
+By adding products to a new Area, the first stock count is carried out.

 Searching for items